AAL852/AL852/README.md

 This study aims to explore the effectiveness of machine learning models in detecting vulnerabilities in C/C++ code.
 Specifically, we compare the performance of three models:
 Random Forest & XGBoost & Convolutional Neural Network (CNN) By evaluating these models on a standardized dataset, we seek to determine which approach offers the best accuracy and reliability for vulnerability detection.

+There are three ipynb respecting to three models, including data preprocessing, Model Architectures and everything.

+And the dataset of these three model used is from https://github.com/ZeoVan/MSR_20_Code_vulnerability_CSV_Dataset